 1. VMware NSX and Network Virtualization

 VMware has clearly focused the integration of Nicira’s solution toward solving real customer problems and building an ecosystem to make it easy for customers to extend their VMware environments with secure network virtualization.
-Based on enterprise and service provider end customers we work with at Wiretap and SDNCentral, VMware has hit a home run on the vision.
+Based on enterprise and service provider end customers we work with at Wiretap and SDxCentral, VMware has hit a home run on the vision.
 Now it’s time to see how close the vision is to execution.

 2. Cisco-VMware Relationship